kubeedge/kubeedge/docs/proposals/device-crd.md

 	SlaveID    int64  `json:"slaveID,omitempty"`
 }

-// DeviceStatus reports the device state and the expected/actual values of twin attributes. type DeviceStatus struct {
+// DeviceStatus contains the desired/reported values of device twin properties. type DeviceStatus struct {
-	// A list of device twins containing expected/actual states of control properties.
+	// A list of device twins containing desired/reported values of twin properties.
-	// Optional: A passive device won't have control attributes and this list could be empty.
+	// A passive device won't have twin properties and this list could be empty.
 	// +optional
 	Twins []Twin      `json:"twins,omitempty"`
 }

 // A Twin provides a logical representation of control properties (writable properties in the
 // device model).
 The properties can have a desired (expected) state and a reported(actual) state.
-// The cloud configures the `desired`state of a device property and this configuration update is pushed
+// The cloud configures the `desired` state of a device property and this configuration update is pushed
 // to the edge node.
 The mapper sends a command to the device to change this property value as per the desired state.
-// It sends the state reported by the device to the cloud.
-Offline device interaction in the edge is possible via
-// twin properties for control/command operations.
-type Twin struct {
+// The mapper sends the state reported by the device to the cloud.
+Offline device interaction in the edge is // possible via twin properties for control/command operations. type Twin struct {
 	// Required: The property name for which the desired/reported values are specified.
 	// This property should be present in the device model.